-Add this action То Component Invoke the ADF Table component's RowDownSync action to synchronize data from the row in the ADF Table component's iterator in the Fusion web application that corresponds to the current ADF Table component row in the worksheet.
+Add this action То ComponentAction Invoke the ADF Table component's Table.RowDownSync action to synchronize data from the row in the ADF Table component's iterator in the Fusion web application that corresponds to the current ADF Table component row in the worksheet.
+If you added a CreateInsert action binding, you should also add the Delete action binding to remove the placeholder row.